en_USEnglish

 Use of online storage services

-Read also iPhone application development costs
+Read also Creating an iPhone application on Windows

-Security and confidentiality
+Security and Privacy

-Protecting sensitive data
+Protection of sensitive data

 Authentication and authorization